Fairy chess piece: Leapers

 A leaper is a piece that moves directly to a square a fixed distance away.
 A leaper captures by occupying the square on which an enemy piece sits.
-The leaper's move cannot be blocked (unlike elephant and horse in Xiangqi and Janggi) – it "leaps" over any intervening pieces – so the check of a leaper cannot be parried by interposing.
+The leaper's move cannot be blocked (unlike elephant and horse in xiangqi and janggi) – it "leaps" over any intervening pieces – so the check of a leaper cannot be parried by interposing.
 Leapers are not able to create pins, but are effective forking pieces.
-A leaper's move that is not orthogonal (i.e. horizontal or vertical) nor diagonal is said to be hippogonal.

 Moves by a leaper may be described using the distance to their landing square – the number of squares orthogonally in one direction and the number of squares orthogonally at right angles.
 For instance, the orthodox knight is described as a (1,2)-leaper or a (2,1)-leaper.
 The table to the right shows common (but by no means standard) names for the leapers reaching up to 4 squares, together with the letter used to represent them in Betza notation, a common notation for describing fairy pieces.

-Although moves to adjacent squares are not strictly "leaps" by the normal use of the word, they are included for generality.
-Leapers that move only to adjacent squares are sometimes called step movers in the context of shogi variants.

 In shatranj, a Persian forerunner to chess, the predecessors of the bishop and queen were leapers: the alfil is a (2,2)-leaper (moving two squares diagonally in any direction), and the ferz a (1,1)-leaper (moving one square diagonally in any direction).
 The wazir is a (0,1)-leaper (an "orthogonal" one-square leaper).
 The dabbaba is a (0,2)-leaper.
 The 'level-3' leapers are the threeleaper (0,3), camel (1,3), zebra (2,3), and tripper (3,3).
 The fourleaper (0,4), giraffe (1,4), stag (2,4), antelope (3,4), and commuter (4,4) are level-4 leapers.
 Many of these basic leapers appear in Tamerlane chess.